cogentrts/DataHubPythonAPI/README.md

 ## Documentation
-Please refer to the documentation link below for a in depth view of the DataHubConnection, PID controller, and TrendChart.
+Please refer to the documentation link below for an in depth view of the DataHubConnection, PID controller, TrendChart and lispparse.

 [Documentation](https://linktodocumentation)